 Identify areas where technology can digitize and add transparency

 According to a recent survey, only 15% of companies reported having either automated reporting or conveyance processes, and another 46% plan on automating reporting in the near future.
 There is clear recognition that manually-driven supply chain processes have led to an ongoing lack of supply chain visibility.
 Digitizing and automating supply chain management using a dedicated technology solution can solve this problem by connecting data from processes and resources across the supply chain network in one centralized place.
+In fact, this is one of the supply chain trends we can expect to see reach widespread adoption over the next decade.

 Optimizing Your Supply chain network